ing-bank/lion/packages/select-rich/docs/DesignConsiderations.md

  certain aspects like any element — for example, manipulating the box model, the displayed font, etc., and you can use the appearance property to remove the default system appearance.

-On top of this, a listbox is allows us to create advanced user experiences that are not :
+On top of this, a listbox is allows us to create advanced user experiences that are not or hardly possible with `<select>`/`<datalist>` :
 - create an autocomplete/autosuggest combobox
 - create advanced user interaction like explained here: https://www.w3.org/TR/wai-aria-practices/#Listbox